 - If you are looking for jobs, internships, or volunteer opportunities in the criminal justice field, check out the School of Criminology and Criminal Justice's interactive career bulletin board for current postings.
 Find opportunities in law enforcement, family and victim advocacy, legal services, and more.
 Explore the board and click on the links to find out additional information.
 This bulletin board is updated weekly.

 Mailing List Sign Up

-The Department of Criminal Justice has created a mailing list to keep all interested students updated on current and upcoming internship opportunities.
+The School of Criminology and Criminal Justice has created a mailing list to keep all interested students updated on current and upcoming internship opportunities.
 If you want to receive those opportunities in your e-mail, please sign up.

 For Additional Information